aleclarson/vite-react-classname/readme.md

 - Function components of almost any kind (arrow syntax, `function` keyword, etc.), except if you're using [method definition](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Method_definitions) syntax.
 - Class components are **NOT** supported (PR welcome).

+#### Is this React-specific?

+Not really.
+It works with any JSX library, but currently, the package only ships with a `react` type definition.
+That doesn't mean you can't use it with other libraries; you'll just have to add your own type definitions.
+PRs welcome!

 #### When is transformation skipped?

 - When props destructuring is encountered, and the `className` prop is explicitly declared, it's assumed the `className` prop is being forwarded.
 No transformation is done in this case.